RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 Pregnancy can also contribute to mental health issues, such as post traumatic stress disorder (PTSD) which affect pregnant women more than non-pregnant women (6-8% vs. 4-5%).[^6]

-Pregnant women also face financial challenges dur and after pregnancy:[^9]
+Pregnant women also face the following financial challenges during and after pregnancy:[^9]

 - 24% of women reported unmet healthcare needs due to costs and 60% faced affordability concerns about medical bills and debt.
 - Over half reported difficulty covering basic expenses, like housing and bills.
 - Disruptions in insurance coverage postpartum increase risks of inadequate care and even privately insured women often face high out-of-pocket costs.

 This comes into play when pregnant women experience medical complications requiring abortions.[^3] Such an example of a medical condition are ectopic pregnancies which occur when the fetus develops outside the uterus, such as in the fallopian tubes.
 When untreated, this condition can cause internal bleeding and death.
 In the US, 2 out of 100 pregnancies are ectopic.[^5]

+Concerning the argument that the child's life is more important than the mother, this would imply that the child has moral priority over the mother.
+This argument cannot be proven due **moral incommensurability** because prioritizing the infant or the mother depends on different moral frameworks with little overlap.

+for more information on moral incommensurability, please see [section 4](#4-support-for-alternatives-like-adoption).

 Since pregnant women are vulnerable and are owed the same moral duty to be protected as the unborn, this point is self-contradictory.